SrijanBadhya/Debsoc/Running the PES Debsoc.md

-Major benefit of self filtration and rounds is that 60% of the people drop out in round 1 and 2, so you're better able to handle the people who are left in round 3.
-You have better expectations of how many will show up.

 juniors are unaware that they even have the right to judge, so make sure you always give them the option to.